ganbarodigital/go_glob/README.md

 ## Why Use Glob?

-Golang already has `Filepath.Match()`.
+Golang already has `filepath.Match()`.
 Why do we need another globbing package?

 ### Who Is Glob For?

 _Glob_ is for anyone who wants globbing support to be as close to UNIX shell behaviour as possible.

-We've built Glob for our [Scriptish](https://github.com/ganbarodigital/go_scriptish) and [ShellExpand](https://github.com/ganbarodigital/go_shellexpand) projects, when we realised that Golang's `Filepath.Match()` wasn't enough.
+We've built Glob for our [Scriptish](https://github.com/ganbarodigital/go_scriptish) and [ShellExpand](https://github.com/ganbarodigital/go_shellexpand) projects, when we realised that Golang's `filepath.Match()` couldn't do everything we needed.

 ### What Are The Differences Between This Package And The Golang Filepath.Match()?